blake122096/gpm-eventvwr/README.md

 </p>
 <p>
 Some defintions:
-<p><b>Account lockout duration</b>: how long an account will be locked out for</p>
+<p><b>Account lockout duration</b>: determines how long a locked account remains inaccessible.</p>
-<p><b>Account lockout threshold</b>: how many times incorrect credentials can be entered in before being locked out</p>
+<p><b>Account lockout threshold</b>: defines the number of incorrect login attempts before an account is locked. </p>
-<p><b>Allow administrator account lockout</b>: can apply lockout policy to the built-in administrator of the domain</p>
+<p><b>Allow administrator account lockout</b>: setting determines whether the built-in Administrator account is subject to the account lockout policy, preventing potential brute-force attacks.</p>
-<p><b>Reset account lockout counter after</b>: how long it takes for the threshold counter to reset after an incorrect input</p>
+<p><b>Reset account lockout counter after</b>: determines the time it takes for the failed login attempt counter to reset after an incorrect password entry</p>
 <p>In this case we can set the lockout duration to 30min, threshold to 5 attempts, leave the administrator account lockout as not defined and the reset duration to 10min.
-<p>Before we try to lock ourselves out of an account, we need to update the group policy in Client-1 or the client machine.
-We can do this by logging as an admin user into Client-1, going to the command line or
-Powershell as an administrator and running the command gpupdate /force.</p>
+<p>Before testing the account lockout policy, we need to ensure Client-1 has the latest Group Policy settings:

+    Log in to Client-1 as an administrator.
+    Open either the command prompt or PowerShell as an administrator.
+    Run the command gpupdate /force to update the Group Policy settings.</p>

 <img src="https://github.com/user-attachments/assets/375c8ce7-40b8-4c39-9ae0-9f2f9caedb37" height="80%" width="80%" alt="gpudpate force"/>

- <p> This will now update the group policy to include our changes to the account lockout policies.
-Now let's see what happens when we try to login incorrectly too many times.
-Pick any random user that was
-   created before and log into Client-1.
-If you tried to enter incorrect credentials more than 5 times, this should appear.</p>
+ <p> Update Group Policy on Client-1: log in as an administrator and run
+gpupdate /force.
+Then, attempt to log in with incorrect credentials for any user more than 5 times to trigger the account lockout.</p>
 </p>
 <br />